Introduction: Attribute Control Chart

 3. Select Advanced Editor

-4. Enter the code to create a date table and click Done
+4. Enter the Power Query M functions to create a date table and click Done

 5. Rename query